Why take on sugar? Why now?

 Where are we getting all this sugar?

 Sugary drinks account for nearly half (46%) of the added sugars in the American diet and are the largest source of added sugars for all age groups; they are far and away the largest contributor to sugar intake among people ages 12–50 years.
-[See this section for more on the specific health risks of sugary drinks]
+[See this section for more on the special health risks of sugary drinks]

-As you can see from the pie charts below, store-bought added sugars account for 65-70 percent of what we consume (depending on age).
 The total amount of added sugars from meals and beverages from restaurants, school cafeterias, and other sources is considerably lower.
 For example, the amount of added sugars contributed by school meals among the 12- to 19-year-old age group is 0.9 teaspoons/day, or about 15 calories per day.

 Great sources for local data on health impacts